Reviewer Guidelines and Instructions

 - Maintaining the confidentiality of the review proceedings, before, during, and after the meeting.

 The SRO is the Designated Federal Official (DFO) with legal responsibility for managing the review.
 No review proceedings or discussion of applications may take place unless the SRO is present.

 The SRO’s responsibilities include but are not limited to:

-- Performing an administrative check of each application/proposal to ensure completeness and compliance with NIH application instructions and responsiveness to the FOA.
+- Performing an administrative check of each application/proposal to ensure completeness and compliance with NIH application instructions and responsiveness to the funding opportunity.
 Applications that are incomplete or non-compliant may not be reviewed;

 - Identifying, recruiting, and assigning reviewers based on scientific and technical qualifications;

 - Orienting reviewers on the NIH peer review process, applicable policies and procedures;

 - Arranging and managing all aspects of the review and its documentation;

 - Monitoring the review process to ensure fair, unbiased and scientifically/technically appropriate evaluation of the application/proposal;